-People likely started to refer to Jim Jones as Father, not in the sense of a familial relationship, but as a church leader, as are many church leaders.
+Members of Peoples Temple referred to Jim Jones as Father beginning in the mid-1950s, not in the sense of a familial relationship, but as a church leader, as are many church leaders.
 Later, when Jones and his leadership group started considering the Temple as much of a political and social justice movement, it wasn’t hard for people to accept him as its father or – even more intimately – as the father of a large Temple family.

 Eventually, the title of Father drifted into the more familiar “Dad,” but that seems to have occurred once Temple members emigrated to Guyana.
 The Temple may have lost most of its religious trappings by the time it reached Jonestown, but some habits die hard, and the name “Dad” – in constant use, always encouraged – just hung on.